paylogic/balrog/README.rst

 ~~~~~~

 Filter function that is removing elements that current identity has no access to from the collection of objects.
-By default it bypasses objects unless identity has no permission at all and it returns the default falsy collection
-(an empty list).

 .. code-block:: python